 – Alexander Pope, An Essay on Man

-January has delivered we Cape Codders a real taste of Winter with some snow and very cold temperatures.
-But as gardeners, this time of year heralds the arrival of catalogues and an abundance of posts on the web for thinking about and planning our 2015 gardens.
-In this posting I will share some great sites to peruse to stimulate your senses and provide ideas for your landscapes.
+It is hard to know what January has in store for us in 2020, but as gardeners, this time of year heralds the arrival of catalogs and an abundance of posts on the web for thinking about and planning our 2015 gardens.
+In this posting, I will share some great sites to peruse to stimulate your senses and provide ideas for your landscapes.

-Always fun is the announcement of Pantone’s color of the year, Marsala.
+Always fun is the announcement of Pantone’s color of the year, Classic Blue.
 Always appearing first with the fashion industry we will see this color everywhere in interiors, magazine covers and of course applications for the garden.
-I received this post recently from Landscaping network.com with the link to their Pinterest board displaying some whimsical photos of the use of Marsala in all it’s color variations.
-Be on the look out for the marketing of flowers and new introductions highlighting these colors.
+Be on the lookout for the marketing of flowers and new introductions highlighting this color.

 I do hope you spend some time in the new few weeks to peruse the suggestions mentioned here and enjoy the journey as you solidify your ideas for 2015.
 Happy New Year and a fruitful gardening year.
-Please visit my Houzz idea books and like my Facebook page, Elaine’s Design Studio, to stay in the loop of new and exciting gardening news.
+Please visit my Houzz idea books and like my Facebook page, Elaine M Johnson Landscape Design to stay in the loop of new and exciting gardening news.